pywugate/PipelineInterface/README.md

 # PipelineInterface

-This Pipeline interface is used to preprocessing the data from Femtonics MESc/MES
+This Pipeline interface is used to preprocessing the data from Femtonics MESc/MES.
+- Features:
+ 1. If you have two colour channels, channel 1 as GCaMP (dynamic), or channel 2 as GCaMP (dynamic) are both suitable.
+ 2. The parameters of registration will be saved.
+ 3. The size of cropped ROI will be saved and can be used in the future.

 ##### Snapshot of Pipeline Interface
 ![Pipeline Interface](https://github.com/pywugate/PipelineInterface/blob/547fafd54fb521b7e1ec7f192dea23fb7c1be299/photos/Pipeline.png)